 If you are collecting ferry vouchers:

 You need to have an active card.
-You can check your card is valid by looking for a ‘valid to' date.
+You can check your card is active by looking for a ‘valid to' date.
 If the card has no date on it, this is because it is held by someone who is aged 60+ and it continues to be valid for as long as the user requires it.

 If you got your card before 2016, it could be too old to be read by the app.
 You will need to order a replacement card by visiting getyournec.scot or contacting your local council if you would like to use the app.